milanglacier/minuet-ai.el/README.md

 # Selecting a Provider or Model

-The `gemini-flash` and `codestral` models offer high-quality output with free and fast processing.
-For optimal quality (albeit slower generation speed), consider using the `deepseek-chat` model, which is compatible with both `openai-fim-compatible` and `openai-compatible` providers.
+The `gemini-2.0-flash` and `codestral` models offer high-quality output with free and fast processing.
+For optimal quality, though with significantly slower generation speed, consider using the `deepseek-chat` model, which is compatible with both `openai-fim-compatible` and `openai-compatible` providers.
 For local LLM inference, you can deploy either `qwen-2.5-coder` or `deepseek-coder-v2` through Ollama using the `openai-fim-compatible` provider.

 Note: as of January 27, 2025, the high server demand from deepseek may significantly slow down the default provider used by Minuet